mozilla-platform-ops/relops-infra/macOS/simple_helper/README.md

-# SimpleMDM Tool
+# Simple Helper Tool

-This tool provides an interactive interface for managing devices and device groups using the SimpleMDM API.
+This tool provides an interactive interface for managing devices, device groups, scripts, and script jobs using the SimpleMDM API.

 ## Requirements